LD-2082

 Plain Language

-When a licensed professional uses AI to record or transcribe a therapeutic session, the professional must first provide written notice to the client (or their legal representative) that AI will be used, what its specific purpose is, and how the session data will be stored, retained, used for training, and deleted upon termination of services.
-The client must then provide consent — defined strictly as a clear, explicit, affirmative written agreement that is revocable.
-Consent buried in general terms of service, obtained through passive interactions like hovering or closing content, or obtained through deceptive actions does not count.
-This obligation applies specifically to the recording or transcription use case — administrative support tasks that do not involve session data have a lower bar under subsection 2.
+When a licensed professional uses AI to record or transcribe a therapeutic session for supplementary support purposes, the professional must first provide the client (or their legally authorized representative) with written notice covering three specific items: that AI will be used, the specific purpose of the AI tool, and how session data will be stored, retained, used for training, and deleted upon termination of services.
+The client must then provide affirmative written consent that meets a high bar — general terms-of-use acceptance, passive UI interactions, and deceptively obtained agreements do not qualify.
+Consent is revocable at any time.

 Statutory Text